HUMSI — Human Security Initiative

 Jan 14, 2026Minneapolis, MNLiberia

-Armed immigration agents used a battering ram to enter a Minneapolis home and arrested a Liberian man.
+A Liberian man was arrested after armed immigration agents used a battering ram to enter his Minneapolis home.
 According to his attorney, the man had been checking in with federal authorities for years prior to the raid.

 Minneapolis neighbors organize ICE Watch resistance by thousands